Wambuuyy/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean emacs - Deletes all files in the current working directory that end with the character ~.
 102-tree - creates directories welcome/, welcome/to/ and welcome/to/school in the current directory.
-103-commas - Lists all the files and directories of the current directory, separated by commas(,).
+103-commas - Lists all the files and directories of the current directory, separated by commas(,). school.mgc - a magic file that is used with command file to detect School data files.School data files always contain the string SCHOOL at offset 0.